Do you have personal injury protection issues?

-Most people have personal injury protection (PIP) as part of their car insurance policy.
+Most people have Personal Injury Protection as part of their auto insurance policy.
+It is designed to take care of you immediately after an accident.
 The purpose of PIP is to protect you from financial turmoil after a serious accident.

 At the Law Offices of Magnuson Lowell P.S., our attorneys have extensive experience assisting clients with auto personal injury claims.
 We understand how PIP can affect a case.
 We resolve complex personal injury issues for clients in Redmond and throughout Washington.